recvfrom/contributor/getting-started.md

 ---
 This page will walk you through getting started with the Contributor program

+To jump right to the list of project proposals, click [here](https://github.com/recvfrom/contributor/issues).

 ### 0. Prerequisites
  - Sign up for a GitHub account
  - Join the slack space